Python Ctypes: Invoking C/C++ Shared Library and Native Threading

 else:

-The library loading sequence is vital for Linux: libDynamsoftBarcodeReader.so first, then libbridge.so.
-If the library is loaded in the wrong order, the Python code will fail to work on Linux.
+Note: The library loading sequence is vital for Linux: load libDynamsoftBarcodeReader.so first, followed by libbridge.so.
+Incorrect order may cause the Python code to fail on Linux.

 class ResultInfo(Structure):